 After Vancouver, you have to go way down the list to find another Canadian city.
 Montreal is ranked at number 28 and further down from that, Toronto is ranked number 51.

 The two seem to be the worst cities for driving in Canada, but both still had high scores of 90.35 and 85.92, respectively.
 All in all, they are a long way from the cities that ranked the lowest in all the categories examined – Mumbai, Ulaanbaatar, and Kolkata.

-If you want to better the working quality of your vehicle, come to our repair shops in Hamilton and Oakville.
+If you want to better the working quality of your vehicle, come to our repair shops in Hamilton.
 We are expecting you!

 Since 2005, we have built a reputation for delivering exceptional automotive repair services and outstanding customer care.